glessard/zfs-pool-importer/README.md

 What's required for `zfs-pool-importer` to request full disk access to happen is that it must be launched once; the operation that requires full disk access will fail, and `zfs-pool-importer` will appear in the list at "System Preferences -> Security & Privacy -> Full Disk Access", unchecked.
 The user can then choose to enable it.
 The installation script in this repository performs the necessary launch.

-There is no real difference in functionality compared to the shell script, though the log output is slightly different.
+There is no real difference in functionality compared to the shell script, though the log output is slightly different and, as described, the experience is clearer.

 ### To install